dumpmonkeycrew/basevote/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to EduVote, please fork the repository and submit a pull request.
+If you'd like to contribute to BaseVote, please fork the repository and submit a pull request.
 For major changes, please open an issue to discuss your ideas.

 ## License